MitvaGami/Diabetes_prediction_model/README.md

 2.Install the required Python packages: pip install numpy pandas scikit-learn
 ## Usage
-1.Ensure you have the dataset (diabetes prediction model.csv) in the same directory as the script.
+1.Ensure you have the dataset (diabetes prediction model.csv) in the same directory as the script.<br>
 2.Run the Python script to train and evaluate the model:<br>
   python diabetesprediction.py<br>
-3.The script will output the accuracy of the model on both the training and test datasets.
+3.The script will output the accuracy of the model on both the training and test datasets. <br>
 4.It will also allow you to input custom data to make predictions.

 ## Model Evaluation
-1.The model's performance is evaluated using accuracy scores: a)Training Data Accuracy: The accuracy of the model on the training dataset. b)Test Data Accuracy: The accuracy of the model on the test dataset.
+1.The model's performance is evaluated using accuracy scores:<br>
+   -Training Data Accuracy: The accuracy of the model on the training dataset.<br>
+   -Test Data Accuracy: The accuracy of the model on the test dataset.<br>
 2.The model achieves an accuracy of approximately 78% on the test dataset, which is a good baseline for further improvements.

 ## Future Improvements
-1.Integrate other ML algorithms (Logistic Regression, Random Forest, etc.)
+1.Integrate other ML algorithms (Logistic Regression, Random Forest, etc.)<br>
-2.Implement a web or mobile app interface
+2.Implement a web or mobile app interface<br>
-3.Deploy the model as an API
+3.Deploy the model as an API<br>

 ## License